Coração de Jesus

 Coração de Jesus is a Brazilian municipality located in the north of the state of Minas Gerais.
-In 2020 the population was 26,611 in a total area of 2,236 km².
+In 2020 the population was 26,611 in a total area of 2,236 km2.
 It became a municipality in 1912.

-Location and distances
+Geography

 Coração de Jesus is located between the São Francisco River and Montes Claros.
 It is 56 km. from Montes Claros and 62 km. from Ibiaí on the São Francisco River.
 It is 22 km. from federal highway BR-365, linked by a paved road.
 The elevation of the municipal seat is 760 meters.
 The distance to Belo Horizonte is 475 km.
 Neighboring municipalities are: Ponto Chique, Campo Azul, São João do Pacuí, Brasília de Minas, Mirabela, Montes Claros, São João da Lagoa, Lagoa dos Patos, and Ibiaí.
 Coração de Jesus is part of the statistical microregion of Montes Claros.

-Economic activities
+Economy

 The most important economic activities are cattle raising, commerce, small and medium transformation industries, and agriculture.
-The GDP in 2005 was R$ 74,394,000.
+The GDP in 2005 was R$74,394,000.
 Coração de Jesus is in the bottom tier of municipalities in the state with regard to economic and social development.
 It suffers from isolation, poor soils, and periodic drought.
 As of 2007 there was one banking agency in the town.
 There was a small retail commerce serving the surrounding area of cattle and agricultural lands.
 In the rural area there were 2,027 establishments employing about 7,500 workers.
 Only 104 of the farms had tractors.
 There were 780 automobiles in all of the municipality.
 There were 65,000 head of cattle in 2006.
 The crops with a planted area of more than 1,000 hectares were sugarcane, beans, and corn.